kboyd/Roc/README.md

 Roc is version 0.1.0.

+This software is still in the alpha stages of design and development.
+However, it is mature enough for the authors to use it as part of their everyday workflow.

-This software is in the early design and development stages.
-It is planned to be released as a library and as a command-line interface (CLI) front-end for the library.
+It is released as a library and as a command-line interface (CLI) front-end for the library.
 The table below contains a summary of features.

 Features are S=stable, T=tested, I=implemented, P=planned, NP=not